Frequently Asked Questions (FY2025 cohort)

 - Is this a one-time program?

-The program is intended to last for several years and this is intended to be the first of several cohorts of teams.
-Currently we anticipate at least 2 future cohorts of Track I proposals.
+The program is intended to last for several years.
+This is the second cohort.
+Currently, we anticipate at least 1 future cohort of Track I proposals.

 - Is there an expected cycle for the cohorts?

 The original conception of the program called for cohorts to be every 2 years to allow for the development and modifications of the fledgling program.
-A minimum of two future cohorts for Track I is expected.
+This is the second cohort.
+A minimum of one future cohort for Track I is expected.

 - What is the timeline?

-The deadline for Letters of Intent will be at least 60 days from the original call, and the deadline for full proposals will be at least 90 days following the original call.
+For cohort 2, Letters of Intent will be due January 13, 2025, and the deadline for full proposals will be March 17, 2025.
 Proposals will be reviewed in the 60 days following that and work may begin following the award.
-Tentatively, late summer/fall 2023 is the earliest for start of the work.
+Tentatively, summer 2025 is the earliest for start of the work, with the intended start date of October 1, 2025.

 - What is the purpose of the Letter of Intent?